percona/pmm-doc/docs/using/alerting.md

 #### Compatibility with previous PMM versions

-If you have been using Integrated Alerting in the previous PMM version, your custom alert rule templates will be automatically migrated to PMM 2.31.
+If you have used Integrated Alerting in previous PMM versions, your custom alert rule templates will be automatically migrated to PMM 2.31.
 After upgrading to this new version, you will find all your alert templates under **Alerting > Alert Templates**.

+If you have any templates available in the  ``/srv/ia/templates`` folder, make sure to transfer them to ``/srv/alerting/templates`` as PMM 2.31 and later will look for custom templates in this location.

-However, if you are upgrading from PMM 2.25 and earlier, alert templates cannot be automatically migrated.
+If you are upgrading from PMM 2.25 and earlier, alert templates will not be automatically migrated.
 This is because PMM 2.26.0 introduced significant changes to the core structure of rule templates.

 In this scenario, you will need to manually recreate any custom rule templates that you want to transfer to PMM 2.26.0 or later.